nevalang/neva/docs/faq.md

 ### What is this?

-This is Neva - visual general-purpose data-flow (flow-based) programming language with static structural typing and implicit parallelism that compiles to machine code.
+This is **Neva** - visual general-purpose data-flow (flow-based) programming language with static structural typing and implicit parallelism.

 ### Why yet another language?